How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Helicity Fraction Distributions

 \subsection{Standard Model Background}

 The helicity fraction distribution for the background has contributions from every SM background process, each with their own tendencies which will be described in this section.
 The simplest case is $e^+ e^- \rightarrow \gamma \gamma$, where the incoming electron and positron must have parallel spin vectors (opposite helicities) due to the emission of two photons not changing change the direction of the spin (see Figure~\ref{fig:spin_ee_aa}).
 The $z$-components of the spin vectors of the outgoing photons will have the same sign as the incoming fermions.
 The direction of the photon will determine its helicity; if emitted in the same direction as the electron, the helicity will match that of the electron, and vice versa if emitted in the positron direction.
 Hence the helicity fraction distribution has the s-shape seen on Figure~\ref{fig:SMa_hel_cos} due to the photon being more likely to travel in the same direction as the fermion which it was emitted from.
+At $\cos{\theta_{\text{lab}}} = -1$, all photons detected will have the same helicity as the incoming electron, whereas in the opposite direction, $\cos{\theta_{\text{lab}}} = +1$, none of them will and their helicity match the incoming positron.
 The skew away from the center line is due to the unequal beam energies at Belle II, for equal energies the shape will be centered around $(0,50 \%)$.

 The spin vector diagram looks similar for $e^+ e^- \rightarrow \gamma \gamma \gamma$, the fermions are still required to have opposite helicities, but the helicities of the outgoing photons are more random due to the 3-particle final state.
 Therefore the correlation between direction and helicity fraction reduces, and the distribution is closer to $50 \%$.
 Figure \ref{fig:SMa_hel_cos} displays the helicity fraction distribution for $e^+ e^- \rightarrow \gamma \gamma (\gamma)$ without any cuts applied.
 When implementing the criteria that only one photon can be detected, the few cases allowed for $e^+ e^- \rightarrow \gamma \gamma$ are due to the asymmetric angular coverage of the detector and the gaps between the barrel and end-caps.
 As seen on the lower-right of the left panel on Figure~\ref{fig:hel_cos}, this corresponds to the two points around $\cos{\theta} \approx -1$ and another set at $\cos{\theta} \approx 0.6$.